kaist-plrg/spectec-core/documentation/EL.md

-# SpecTec EL
+# SpecTec EL Language Reference

 SpecTec EL(External Language), also known as SpecTec DSL, is a language designed to describe the syntax and semantics of other programming languages.
-It is modeled after *mathematical inference rules* which are used in programming language textbooks and papers.
+It is modeled after *mathematical inference rules* which are used in programming language textbooks and literature.

+## Notation
 In the SpecTec-style BNF grammars shown in this document, we use `x?`, `x*`, `x+` to describe optional, sequences and non-empty sequences of symbols, respectively.
 We also use `"s"` to describe concrete syntax strings.
 Furthermore, a bit less standard, we write `x*sep` or `x+sep` to describe respective sequences of `x`'s that are separated by `sep`.
 Note that `x+`, `"s"`, `x*sep` and `x+sep` are not part of the actual SpecTec grammar.